 - 1. The GETSHOPZ utility is run from the default MAINTvrm user ID or equivalent. - 2.
 The default TCP/IP server user ID is taken from TCPIP DATA when available. - 3.
-Several options apply only to direct-to-host download and are ignored when using the workstation upload mode in the web interface. - 4.
+For token-based authentication, a fresh token is generated each time the web interface is started.
+The displayed URL with the token must be copied and pasted into the browser address field. - 4.
+If the same package is uploaded twice, the older files are kept. - 5.
+Several options apply to direct-to-host download only.
+These options are ignored when using the workstation-upload mode in the web interface. - 6.
 Use the DEFAULTS operand to specify the default options for the RUN command.
 The set of options specified replaces previously-set options.
-The DEFAULTS operand without any options is used to display the current set of options. - 5.
-For token-based authentication, a fresh token is generated each time the web interface is started.
-The displayed URL with the token must be copied and pasted into the browser address field. - 6.
+The DEFAULTS operand without any options is used to display the current set of options. - 7.
 For GETSHOPZ EXTRACT to verify the contents of the package, all files for the order must be processed in a single invocation of GETSHOPZ.
 The input files are identified by a wildcard file specification, or with the LIST option.
 The input files are not removed by GETSHOPZ, so additional disk space is required to also hold the extracted (larger) SERVLINK files.

 Use the DISK option to store the SERVLINK files on another file mode.
 The SERVLINK files are produced only when the GIMPAF2 file was included and the signature has been verified.

 There is no need to retain the set of input files after the SERVLINK files have been created.
-If you do retain the input files and the SERVLINK files and use the EXTRACT function again, GETSHOPZ will verify the contents of the package and compare them with the SERVLINK file on disk.
-This could be used as evidence that the SERVLINK file used to apply service was verified.
+If you do retain the input files and the SERVLINK files and use the EXTRACT function again, GETSHOPZ will

+- verify the contents of the package and compare them with the SERVLINK file on disk.
+This could be used as evidence that the SERVLINK file used to apply service was verified. - 8.
+The file mode specified with the DISK option must allow writing and have enough free space to hold the decompressed files to transfer.
+In practice, the decompressed file may be four times larger than the compressed file that is being transferred.